gibbardsteve/terraform-aws-ecs-infra/README.md

 This terraform assumes that the AWS account has been bootstrapped with a domain in route 53.
 You can bootstrap a domain using the repository [terraform-bootstrap](https://github.com/gibbardsteve/terraform-bootstrap)

-The terraform then builds the necessary infrastructure components that can be used to make a Fargate service accessible via an application load balancer using https.
+The terraform then builds the necessary infrastructure components that can be used to make a Fargate service accessible via an application load balancer (ALB) using https.

 The basic resources created by this infrastructure as code are:

 - DNS Alias Records
 - SSL Certificate
 - VPC with Public and Private Subnets
+- WAF (Web Application Firewall)
+  - By default this is configured to block all traffic, you **must update with your allowed ip list** to receive a response from the ALB
-- Application Load Balancer
+- ALB (Application Load Balancer)
   - Listener rules send success and error response for two specific subdomains (alb-response.example.com and default-response.example.com)
 - NAT Gateway (Network Address Translation)
 - Security Group